What Your DWI Defense Must Include

 If the manual’s directions weren’t completely followed, the test’s validity can be attacked.
 In my practice as both a prosecutor and a defense attorney, I’ve found that in an extremely large number of cases, the police do things inconsistent with the manual’s material.
 And, as discussed earlier, improper procedures may lead to the granting of a Motion to Suppress and the removal of evidence against you.

 Your attorney needs to carefully explain the penalties you are facing.
-If convicted, you may be sentenced not only to probation and/or jail time, but also administrative sanctions that can result in surcharges ranging from $3,000 to $6,000 and the suspension of your license.
+If convicted, you may be sentenced not only to probation and/or jail time, but also administrative sanctions that can result in the suspension of your license.
 In addition, you may be left with an inability to rent a car, substantially higher insurance rates, and loss of your job, particularly if your job involves driving or your company has a zero-tolerance policy.